devlulcas/learning-php/README.md

   - How to check if a variable is setted - [x]

 - Constants ? - [x]
-  - Are they really constant?
+  - Is it really constant? -> Yes, It is.

 - Concatenation? + ${} f'' .format() . , ? - [x]